Younes-sakhnou/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Replace all characters A and c from input to Z and e respectively.
 Task.20
 Create a script that removes all letters c and C from input.
+Task.21
+Write a script that reverse its input.